ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 Due to these requirements, you must plan for the space that is needed for F5 on {{site.data.keyword.cloud_notm}}.
 If needed, before you order F5 on {{site.data.keyword.cloud_notm}}, add 1-2 ESXi servers to your instance, or reduce vSphere HA CPU reservation for failover, or both.

+**Notes**:

+* Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
+* If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
+In addition, a console message with more details is displayed and you are notified by email.
+* To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
+After that, you can remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

 ## F5 on IBM Cloud order example
 {: #f5_considerations-example}